 Line 1501 Unrestricted Please enter Cash and cash equivalents that are "unrestricted."
 Unrestricted Cash means cash that has no restrictions.
-Line 1501 Restricted Please enter Cash and cash equivalents that are "Restricted."
+Line 1502 Restricted Please enter Cash and cash equivalents that are "Restricted."
 Restricted Cash means cash amounts in obligatory reserve, development charges, etc., or any reserve funds that council has restricted their use.
 Line 1503 Unallocated Please enter Cash and cash equivalents that are "unallocated."
 "Unallocated" means cash that hasn't been apportioned between unrestricted and restricted funds.
 Line 9950 Cash and cash equivalents, end of year Cash and cash equivalents, end of year, is automatically calculated.
-It is the sum of lines 1501 through 1503.
-This line is also equal to line 9950.
-FIR2021 Schedule 54 Statement of Cash Flow (Direct & Indirect Method) CHEDULE 60 - Continuity of Reserves and Reserve Funds General Information Reserves and reserve funds are comprised of funds set aside for specific purposes by Council and funds set aside for specific purposes by legislation, regulation or agreement.
-For financial reporting purposes, reserve funds set aside by legislation, regulation or agreement are reported as deferred revenue, a liability, on the Consolidated Statement of Financial Position.
+It is the sum of

+FIR2022 Schedule 54 SCHEDULE 60 - Continuity of Reserves and Reserve Funds General Information Reserves and reserve funds are comprised of funds set aside for specific purposes by Council and funds set aside for specific purposes by legislation, regulation, or agreement.
+For financial reporting purposes, reserve funds set aside by legislation, regulation or agreement are categorized as Obligatory Reserve Funds and are reported as deferred revenue, a liability, on the Consolidated Statement of Financial Position.
 Other reserve funds and reserves are balances within the accumulated surplus.
 Schedule 60 contains a continuity section (lines 0299 to 2099) and an analysis section (lines 5010 to 9930).
 Three columns have been created to distinguish Obligatory reserve funds/Deferred revenues from Discretionary reserve funds and Reserves.
 All schedules of the FIR should be prepared in conjunction with the audited financial statements.
 Obligatory reserve funds are reported as part of deferred revenue.
 The reason is that such funds, by their nature, involve restrictions on their use and are not available for the discretionary use of Council.
 CONTINUITY SECTION Line 0299 Balance, Beginning of Year Enter the beginning balance for Obligatory reserve funds/Deferred revenue in column 1, Discretionary reserve funds in column 2, and Reserves in column 3.
 For each column, the balance at the beginning of the year on Line 0299 should equal the amount reported in the previous year as the balance at the end of the year on Line 2099.
 Reserve Inflows This section identifies sources of inflows to obligatory reserve funds/deferred revenue, discretionary reserve funds, and reserves.
-Line 0310 Allocation of Surplus This line is automatically calculated.
-The amounts reported on this line represent the allocation of surplus to the discretionary reserve funds and reserves for both operating and capital purposes.
-FIR2021 Schedule 60 Continuity of Reserves and Reserve Funds Line 0315 Allocation of Surplus: for operating Enter allocations from the statement of operations to each of Discretionary reserve funds and Reserves for operating purposes.
-Do not enter any negative amounts on this line.
-Line 0320 Allocation of Surplus: for capital Enter allocations from the Statement of Operations to each of: Discretionary reserve funds and Reserves for the acquisition of tangible capital assets.
-Do not enter any negative amounts on this line.
+Line 0312 Contribution from Operations (Previously "Allocation of Surplus") This section reports contributions to reserves and discretionary reserve funds (includes funds raised for future use as well as any allocations of annual surplus).
+These amounts should be positive values.
+Please note that transfers between reserves/reserve funds should continue to be FIR2022 Continuity of Reserves and Reserve Funds recorded in line 0870 Inter-Reserve Fund/Reserves Transfer.
 DEVELOPMENT CHARGES ACT All development charges received during the year should be reported on this schedule as an inflow of obligatory reserve funds/deferred revenue, in column 1.
 Recent changes have been made to the Development Charges Act, 1997.
-Section 26.1 of the Development Charges Act has allowed for deferred payments for builders of rental housing, non-profit housing and institutional development.
-If there are changes made to the financial statements resulting from the recent updates to the Development Charges Act, 1997, these changes should be reflected in the FIR.
-The Notes section in Schedule 83 (Line 0070) can be used to provide any additional information.
-This is a temporary measure until changes to Schedule 61 are finalized to reflect these recent updates.
-Development charges are categorized into non-discounted services and discounted services: Non-Discounted Services Line 0610 Non-discounted services are those services or service categories for which net growth-related capital costs are 100% recoverable under the Development Charges Act, 1997.
-No negative reporting is allowed on this line.
+Section 26.1 of the Development Charges Act (DCA) has provided for deferred payments for builders of rental housing and institutional development.
+Development charges are categorized into: